Back to All Events

 Painting by Antonin Kroca

 An afternoon of jazz improvisation and exploration inspired by Czech composer Leos Janacek and his younger Hungarian contemporary, Bela Bartok.
 Hear also original works by the talented Czech-born pianist and composer Antonin Fajt.
-Featuring a New York-based quartet with piano, bass, drums, and saxophone.
+Featuring a New York-based jazz quartet with piano, bass, drums, and saxophone.

-Both Janaceek and Bartok were enamored of nature and embraced the folk songs of their native lands, and both broke new ground with their modernist approaches to composition.
+Both Janacek and Bartok were enamored of nature and embraced the folk songs of their native lands, and both broke new ground with their modernist approaches to composition.
 In a contemporary conversation, Fajt and his fellow musicians combine various elements of folklore traditions of Eastern Europe with jazz and classical composition, providing new perspectives and pleasures.

 Fajt, as a pianist and composer, works to develop conversation with multiple traditions of music making, in particular free improvisation, classical composition, jazz, and traditional Eastern European music.